-See our NGO officers from 2012 at the WAOE Directors page - from Africa, Asia, Latin America, etc. We also welcome new members and especially seek active members and officers.
+See our NGO officers as of 2012 at the WAOE Directors page - from Africa, Asia, Latin America, etc. We welcome active new members from around the world.

-New book Implementing Mobile Language Learning Technologies in Japan (McCarty)
+Book available free: Implementing Mobile Language Learning Technologies in Japan (McCarty, Obari, & Sato)